The Boys (1962 British film): Critical reception

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "This badly dated courtroom drama from Sidney J Furie proves that some things never change Jess Conrad, Dudley Sutton and their pals are suspected of murder simply because they're young and rebellious.
+The film becomes both patronising and predictable as canny lawyer Richard Todd champions the lads' cause, but the strong cast redeems the movie."

 Legacy

 On 17 September 2017, the 55th anniversary of the film's release, the three surviving "boys", Conrad, Garnett and Sutton, met for a reunion showing of the film at Elstree Studios, where the courtroom scenes were filmed.
 It was explained at the Q&A section of the event that this was the first time any of the four had met since the film was made.